 Water where freshwater meets saltwater such as in a bay or estuary.
 The salinity of a brackish aquarium is usually around 1.008 (about 1/3 that of full saltwater).

 A compound of chlorine and ammonia that most tap water supplies use.
 It does not evaporate like chlorine.
-Many of the tap water supplies that use chlorine will use chloramine after severe weather such as heavy rains.
+Many of the tap water supplies that use chlorine will at least use chloramine after severe weather such as heavy rains.

 Calcium based algae that is some shade of purple and lays down a calcium skeleton base just like coral.

 Clean up crew.
 This usually refers to snails, hermits, etc. in a saltwater tank.